andstor/latex-math-parser/README.md

 console.log(JSON.stringify(ast, null, 2));
 ```

+## Generators

+This parser can be used with various code generators to convert the AST into different programming languages or formats.
+Currently supported generators include:
+- **[maxima-codegen](https://github.com/andstor/maxima-codegen)**: Maxima is a computer algebra system that can manipulate symbolic expressions.

 ## Features
 The complete grammar for this parser can be found at [src/grammars/latex.pegjs](src/grammars/latex.pegjs).
 Following are some of the key features supported by the parser: